astanway/transpad/readme.md

 Do you promise to love your phone no matter what?
 Good.
 Because it just told you it doesn't want to be a phone anymore.
 It wants to be a mouse.
 It's been a _goddamned trackpad inside a phone's body_ this whole time.

 ## But what will the neighbors say?
 Fuck em!
 In the meantime:
+* Run `npm install` for the dependencies
 * Create a local network on your machine
 * Connect to this network on your phone
 * Run `ifconfig en0` to get the IP address